CogStack/CogStack-Pipeline/README.md

 gradlew writeExampleConfig
 ```

-The behaviour of turbo-laser is configured by activating a variety of spring profiles (again, in the config files - see examples) as required.
+The behaviour of cogstack is configured by activating a variety of spring profiles (again, in the config files - see examples) as required.
 Currently. the available profiles are

 inputs
  1. jdbc_in - Spring Batch's JdbcPagingItemReader for reading from a database table or view.
 Also requires a partitioning profile to be activated, to set a partitioning strategy.
 If you don't know what you're doing, just use the primaryKeyPartition profile.